The DSLReports speed test (gone)

 Sensitive to errors

-The DSLReports speed test is a relative critical speed test in the sense that the test is aborted relatively easily.
+The DSLReports speed test was a relative critical speed test in the sense that the test is aborted relatively easily.

 As written at the homepage This test requires your browser's full attention for accurate results.
 Run the test when your network is quiet, and don't switch to other applications or change browser tabs during the test.
 A few Windows security and privacy software packages can block the test or slow the browser.